RKIV/GASDocumentation/README.md

 - SourceTagsCategory
 - TargetTagsCategory

 You can also use this meta tag in your own project to add your own `Categories`.
-This is mostly useful so that you can map multiple concrete tag path filters to a single category name.
+This is mostly useful so that you can map multiple concrete tag path filters to a single category name used throughout your project.

 **[⬆ Back to Top](#table-of-contents)**